NewsGuyTor/eth2-ubuntu/Prysm-Pyrmont.md

 Replace `NODE_NAME` with the name you would like to appear on eth2stats.io.

-These instructions were written during the Medalla testnet.
+These instructions were written during the Pyrmont testnet.
 The command-line flag `--eth2stats.addr` may need to be updated to a new address for later testnets or the mainnet.

 ```console
 sudo systemctl daemon-reload
 sudo systemctl enable eth2stats.service
 sudo systemctl start eth2stats.service
 ```
+--->
 ## Router Configuration
 You may need to configure your router to forward the following ports to your staking system.
 See your router documentation for details.